-A PPA (Power Purchase Agreement) is a contract that regulates the sale of electricity between a producer and a consumer over a certain period of time, for example three years.
-Such agreements are known as corporate PPAs.
-Corporate PPAs can be either 'on-site' (the energy is generated directly at the point of consumption) or 'off-site' (the energy is fed into the grid).
-If an energy supplier or direct marketer acts as an intermediary, this is referred to as a Utility PPA or Merchant PPA.
-In this case, the energy supplier either sells the electricity on the electricity exchange (EEX) or supplies it directly to the end consumer.
+A PPA (Power Purchase Agreement) is a contract that regulates the sale of electricity between a producer and a consumer over a specific period of time, for example three, five or ten years.
+If the contract is concluded directly with an end consumer company, it is referred to as a Corporate PPA.
+PPAs can be concluded either ‘on-site’ (the energy is generated directly at the point of consumption) or ‘off-site’ (the energy is fed into the grid).
+There is also the option of concluding a Virtual PPA.
+In this case, no physical electricity flows and only a financial contract, also known as a contract for difference (CFD), is concluded.
+If an energy supplier, electricity trader or direct marketer acts as the buyer, this is referred to as a Utility PPA.

 When does a PPA contract make sense?